 There is a strong correlation between the cost of electricity in your state and the savings you will see when you go solar.
 In general, the higher your electricity rates, the more money you will save by going solar.

 The chart below illustrates how this works across the country.
-We used PV Watts— a tool that is the industry standard — to estimate the amount of energy a solar power system will generate anywhere in the United States.
+We used PV Watts— a tool developed by the Department of Energy’s National Renewable Energy Laboratory — to estimate the amount of energy a solar power system will generate across the United States.
 Then we gathered key information for each city to show the annual savings benefits possible.

 from a 5kW

 |$ 1,272||$ 0.17||5.62||7,480||1.50|

 |$ 1,269||$ 0.20||4.59||6,349||1.27|

 |San Francisco, CA|

 |$ 1,094||$ 0.18||4.45||6,078||1.22|